compneuro-ncu/reproducible-neuroimaging/docs/source/code.rst

 Code management
 ================

-Neuroimaging data analysis involves a code that allows interpretation and validation of the results as well as solving new research questions.
+Neuroimaging data analysis involves generation of a code that allows interpretation and validation of the scientific methods and results as well as solving new research questions.
-That is why you should think about code in case of reproducibility either.
-Most researchers are not trained in software engineering which often causes undocumented code, but still sharing undocumented code is much better than not sharing at all.
+Most researchers are not trained in software engineering which often causes undocumented and disorganized code, however sharing an imperfect analysis code is still much better than not sharing at all.
 (Gorgolewski et al. 2016)

-Although, we aim to provide the most optimal scientific practices in which data science code quality is about correctness and reproducibility.
+Here, we aim to provide the most optimal scientific practices where data science code quality is focused on correctness and reproducibility.
 Starting with a fairly standardized setup provides a clean, logical structure of the code.

 Version control system
 -----------------------

-Version control system (VSC) is a class of systems responsible for managing changes to any collections of information such as computer programs or documentation over time.
+**Version control system** (VSC) is a class of systems responsible for managing changes to any collections of information such as computer programs or documentation over time.

 `Git <https://git-scm.com/>`_ is the most popular version control system which allows efficient source code management.
 There are its basic features:

   * **saving the history of changes**, where each of them have a title, comment, contributor information and the date of change; it allows direct insight into the changes that have occurred in the source files;